Why In-Person Events Are Still Your Most Powerful SaaS GTM Channel in 2026

 Figures represent percentage of companies in each ARR band that selected the corresponding GTM channel.
 Totals add up to more than 100% as respondents could select multiple choices.

 Our data shows that channel effectiveness can ebb and flow as companies start small and get bigger.
-For example, while outbound sales can be crucial in the very early stages of a SaaS company, its impact tends to diminish as a company scales.
-In contrast, more robust strategies like account-based marketing tend to become more impactful as a company scales.
-And for early stage startups, founder-led evangelism is much more effective than at the later stages.
-But the channel that consistently ranks high for both smaller companies and larger SaaS companies alike?
+For example, while outbound sales can be crucial in the very early stages of a SaaS company (peaking in the $1M-5M ARR range, as 41% of respondents noted it as an effective channel), its impact tends to diminish as a company scales (just 20% of respondents reported outbound effectiveness in the Greater Than $50M ARR cohort).

+But the channel that consistently ranks high for both smaller and larger SaaS companies alike?
 Events.

-This is also consistent with other data we’re seeing — events landed in Kyle Poyar’s “Tried-and-True” quadrant in his State of B2B GTM report:
+This is also consistent with other data we’re seeing.
+Both intimate events and large conferences landed in Kyle Poyar’s “Tried-and-True” quadrant in his State of B2B GTM report:

 Why this enduring power for events?
 In a world saturated with digital noise, human connection cuts through.
 SaaS, particularly B2B, often involves complex solutions and significant investments from businesses.
 Meeting prospects and existing customers in person allows for:

-- Building trust and rapport: There's an innate human element to sealing a deal or deepening a relationship that a video call simply can't replicate.
+• Building trust and rapport: There's an innate human element to sealing a deal or deepening a relationship that a video call simply can't replicate.

-- Demonstrating product value directly: Live demos and hands-on workshops at events provide a far more engaging experience than pre-recorded videos.
+• Demonstrating product value directly: Live demos and hands-on workshops at events provide a far more engaging experience than pre-recorded videos.

-- Gathering unfiltered feedback: Direct conversations lead to invaluable insights for product development and customer success.
+• Gathering unfiltered feedback: Direct conversations lead to invaluable insights for product development and customer success.

-- Networking and serendipitous connections: Events are breeding grounds for partnerships, referrals, and unexpected opportunities.
+• Networking and serendipitous connections: Events are breeding grounds for partnerships, referrals, and unexpected opportunities.

-- Memorable experiences: Events allow for incredibly personalized, unique experiences.
+• Memorable experiences: Events allow for incredibly personalized, unique experiences.
 From bespoke user conferences to creative excursions — we’ve seen companies hire color experts and stylists to engage with their ICP — thoughtful experiences tend to be remembered.

-- Interesting merch: We’re not talking about the generic YETI mug.
+• Interesting merch: We’re not talking about the generic YETI mug.
 Merch has the ability to break through the noise and say something about your brand, team, and product when executed in a tasteful way.

 Maximizing Your ROI: Strategies for Impact